binux/pyspider/docs/Script-Environment.md

 ### Enable CSS Selector Helper

 * Enable a CSS Selector Helper of the Web view.
-It get the CSS Selector of the element you clicked then add it to your script.
+It gets the CSS Selector of the element you clicked then add it to your script.